 Extending the ModelMetaDataProvider

-Enabling ASP.NET AJAX client-side validation
+Enabling ASP.NET Ajax client-side validation

 The ASP.NET MVC 1.0 release provided a lot of out-of-the-box functionality, but one common piece was missing: user input validation.
 Integrating validation frameworks with the 1.0 release was quite difficult, as the hooks to put in validation were not fully formed.
 With ASP.NET MVC 2 comes full support for validation frameworks, as well as built-in support for Microsoft's Data Annotations library.
 From the initial login screen in many web applications, some level of easy validation is needed for productive application development.
 In this chapter, we will examine the built-in validators from the Data Annotations library.
 Next, we will look at extending the model metadata providers with richer, more convention-driven behavior.
 Finally, we will look at enabling client-side validation support.